 Hi!
-I am an Astrophysics researcher and scientific communicator, specialising in galactic archaeology.
-Instead of shovels and brushes, I use large telescopes to trace how galaxies have grown to their present day state.
+I am an Astrophysics researcher and scientific communicator, originally from Warsaw in Poland.
+I specialise in galactic archaeology; instead of shovels and brushes, I use large telescopes to trace how galaxies have grown to their present day state.
 You can find a complete list of my publications here (NASA ADS).

 News: